omni-network/omni/docs/content/operate/validator.md

 At this point, it is only possible to register a validator using the `omni` CLI which only supports insecure hex-encoded private key files.

-To generate such a operator private key, run the following `omni` CLI command:
+To generate such an operator private key, run the following `omni` CLI command:

 `$ omni operator create-operator-key`